leontoeides/indicium/README.md

 key-value stores.
 Features autocompletion.

 There are many incredible search engines available for Rust.
-Many seem to require compiling a separate server binary or are too heavy for my use-case.
-I also couldn't find options for searching structs and collections, hence `indicium`.
+Many seem to require compiling a separate server binary.
+I wanted something simpler, lighter weight, and that could conveniently search structs and collections.
+So I have made `indicium`.

 # Quick Start Guide